Johannes Wiese: Later life

 After the war in 1956, Wiese joined the Bundeswehr, the armed forces of the Federal Republic of Germany, and worked for the Military History Research Office.
 He retired on 10 November 1970 holding the rank of Oberstleutnant.
 Wiese died on 16 August 1991 in Kirchzarten and was buried in Berlin-Nikolassee.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Wiese was credited with 133 aerial victories.
+Spick also lists him with 133 aerial victories claimed in approximately 480 combat missions, and a mission-to-claim ratio of 3.61.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and state that Wiese was credited with 118 aerial victories, plus 27 further unconfirmed claims.
 All of his victories were claimed on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 49423".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.